 - Obstructing or failing to comply with the directions of any college official

-- Unauthorized occupation or use of or entry into any college building
+- Unauthorized occupation, use of, or entry into any college building

 - Destroying, defacing, stealing, or making inaccessible library or other college-owned resources or equipment